Dealing with depression is awful.

 No but really it is.

-I suffered badly from it for around three years.
+I suffered badly from it for around five years.

-I still get bad days of course, but I would firmly say I’m in recovery, or even that I have overcome the worst of my depression.
+I still get bad days of course, but I would firmly say I have overcome depression.

-Disclaimer time: If you think you have depression, or know you have depression make sure you go see your Doctor.
+Disclaimer: If you think you have depression or know you have depression make sure you go see a medical professional.

 And run anything passed your Doctor that you’re trying out so they’re kept up to speed on your situation and can let you know if something is safe to try or not.